-- The student must meet normal admission standards for first-time entering students at the type of college or university to which he or she applies.
+- The student must meet regular admission standards for first-time entering students at the college or university to which he or she applies.

-- Before tuition payment is made, the student must actually be enrolled at a college or university.
+- Before tuition payment is made, the student must actually be enrolled in postsecondary education.

-- The student has three years from the time of high school graduation to start taking college courses.
+- The student has three years from the time of high school graduation to start taking postsecondary courses.*

-- The student may receive awards for no more than five years after enrolling in college.
+- The student may receive awards for no more than five years after enrolling in postsecondary education.*

-- The student must meet the eligibility requirements to receive federal financial aid based on the college's Satisfactory Academic Progress (SAP) policy beginning in 2012-13 and thereafter.
+- The student must meet the eligibility requirements to receive federal financial aid based on the college's Satisfactory Academic Progress (SAP) policy.